Homemade Turkey Brine Recipe

 Amazingly, it doesn't make the turkey taste salty, but nicely seasoned and juicier than you could imagine.
 You can brine any poultry meat that you wish.

 To begin, of course, you have to know how large a turkey is needed.
 A little more than 50 percent of a turkey's weight consists of bones, fat and skin.
 Figure on approximately one pound of whole turkey per person, or slightly less if feeding a lot of children.

 Each person will enjoy about eight ounces of pure meat, using this method.
 If you like lots of leftovers for sandwiches and casseroles, be sure to factor that in as well.

-Be sure to remove the packet of giblets from the cavity of the bird.
-These are the heart, kidneys, and liver, and sometimes the neck.
+If you purchased your bird, be sure to remove the packet of giblets from the cavity.
+These are the heart, kidneys and liver, and sometimes the neck.
 You can reserve them to make gravy if you desire.